10 secrets to attract the right candidates via social media

 6. Host live Q&A’s on your social media platforms

 Take advantage of Instagram Stories, Facebook Live, and Snapchat.
 Nowadays, both the young and older generations want their information in front of them immediately – they don’t want to waste their time searching.
-Use this as a way for your audience to learn about the company, but also as a way for you to gain more insight about what they’re curious about.
+Use this as a way for your audience to learn about the company, but also as a way for you to gain more insight into what they’re curious about.

 7. Post your current openings